kiniry/objective-c/s093751/Assignment2_2/README.md

 ------------
  - ... how class types are used with those in the OTLTYAFW.

-The **.h** header file can consists of the class types `@interface` and `@protocol`, where `@protocol` is more similar to the `interface` of C# and Java.
+The **.h** header file can consists of the class types `@interface` and `@protocol`, where `@protocol` is more or less similar to the `interface` of C# and Java.
+The interface is used to make properties and methods *public*, whereas if they are not in the header file, then they are regarded as *private*.
 Then there is the implementation files called **.m** in Objective-C and they are required to implement an header file.
 This has it its ups and downs.
-It makes the code easier to understand, but it also requires even more things to keep track of when coding, which can become quite tedious.
+It makes the code easier to understand, but it also requires even things to keep track of when coding, which can become quite tedious.
 In C# and Java it is only required to followed the structure of a given interface or protocol if they *extend/implement* them.

-Constructors and factories
+Factories
 --------------------------
  - ... how constructors and factories are realized as compared to the OTLTYAFW.
 (Hint: Compare best practices in factories.)

+ A factory is used to allocate memory and initialize an object, so that the invoker/caller can use it immediately.

+ A factory in Objective-C uses to *class methods*, since it not instantiated to invoke *instance methods*.
+This is very similar to C# and Java, where a class can be called only using its **static** methods.
+This approach makes it somewhat easier to use an object, because the invoker/caller does not need to instantiate the object properly.

+ A typical usage of these factories is for conversion in C# and Java.
+C#: `bool.tryParse()` and Java: `System.Convert.ToBoolean()`.

 Copying and cloning
 -------------------